-- You’re experiencing a ground fault – Just like a short circuit, a ground fault happens when the hot wire touches something it shouldn’t—except this time, it isn’t another wire!
-A ground fault is when the black or hot wire touches the metal outlet box.
-Just like a short, it is best to have a professional take a look if you suspect this is the problem that is causing your circuit breaker to keep tripping, since the hot wires can be very dangerous to an untrained person.
+- You’re Experiencing a Ground Fault: Just like a short circuit, a ground fault happens when the hot wire touches something it shouldn’t, such as the metal outlet box.
+Just like a short, it is best to have a professional take a look if you suspect this is what is causing your circuit breaker to keep tripping, since hot wires can be very dangerous.

-- You’ve just got bad wiring – If an outlet has not been wired correctly, this can cause the breaker to trip.
-If you keep getting the same results from an outlet no matter what you try, it’s time have an electrician check the outlet to make sure the wiring was installed correctly.
+- You Have Bad Wiring: If an outlet has not been wired correctly, this can cause the breaker to trip.
+If you keep getting the same results from an outlet, no matter what you try, it’s time to have an electrician check the outlet to make sure the wiring was installed correctly.

-If it is just one appliance that is causing the issue, plug a different appliance in and see if the circuit trips.
-If it doesn’t, then you know that the appliance is likely the problem—and that means it’s either time to replace the appliance or get a dedicated circuit installed!
+If just one appliance is causing the issue, plug a different appliance in and see if the circuit trips.
+If it doesn’t, then you know that the appliance is likely the problem—and that means it’s either time to replace the appliance or get a dedicated electrical panel or circuit breaker installed.

-If an overload circuit or a bad appliance doesn’t seem the be the problem, it is time to call an expert in.
-It is a good idea not to take care of electrical issues yourself, since handling wiring and electrical components of your home can be dangerous.
+If an overloaded circuit or a bad appliance doesn’t seem to be the problem, it is time to call an expert in.
+It is a good idea not to take care of electrical issues yourself, since handling wiring and electrical components in your home can be dangerous.